-- 1. Volume of financing supported by the InvestEU Fund (broken down by policy window)

-- 1.1 Volume of operations signed

-- 1.2 Investment mobilised

-- 1.3 Amount of private finance mobilised

-- 1.4 Leverage and multiplier effect achieved

-2. Geographical coverage of financing supported by the InvestEU Fund (broken down by policy window, country and region at the common classification of territorial units for statistics (NUTS) 2 level)

-- 2.1 Number of countries (Member States and third countries) covered by operations - 2.2 Number of regions covered by operations - 2.3 Volume of operations per country (Member State and third country) and per region - 3.
-Impact of financing through the InvestEU Fund - 3.1 Number of jobs created or supported
+- 1. Volume of financing supported by the InvestEU Fund (broken down by policy window) - 1.1 Volume of operations signed - 1.2 Investment mobilised - 1.3 Amount of private finance mobilised - 1.4 Leverage and multiplier effect achieved - 2.
+Geographical coverage of financing supported by the InvestEU Fund (broken down by policy window, country and region at the common classification of territorial units for statistics (NUTS) 2 level) - 2.1 Number of countries (Member States and third countries) covered by operations - 2.2 Number of regions covered by operations - 2.3 Volume of operations per country (Member State and third country) and per region

-3.2 Investment supporting climate objectives and, where applicable, broken down by policy window

-- 3.3 Investment supporting digitalisation - 3.4.
-Investment supporting industrial transition

-3.5 Investment supporting just transition

-3.6 Strategic investment

-Number and volume of operations contributing to the provision of critical infrastructure

-Number and volume of operations contributing to investment in cybersecurity, space and defence
+- 3. Impact of financing supported by the InvestEU Fund - 3.1 Number of jobs created or supported - 3.2 Investment supporting climate objectives and, where applicable, broken down by policy window - 3.3 Investment supporting digitisation - 3.4 Investment supporting industrial transition - 3.5 Investment supporting just transition - 3.6 Strategic investment - Number and volume of operations contributing to the provision of critical infrastructure - Number and volume of operations contributing to investment in cybersecurity, space and defence